AJGreaves/familyhub/testing.md

 ![](https://i.ibb.co/DWcpBpK/Clipboard01.jpg)

 - Several hours of debugging led to a solution by changing the navbar position property to absolute, and adding margin above the rest of my content to push it down under the navbar.
-- With this fix the content is not being pushed down when the navbar icon is clicked, I may add some javascript to change this later.
+- With this fix the content is not being pushed down when the navbar icon is clicked, I may add some JavaScript to change this later.
 ```css
 .navbar {
     position: absolute;